dominatorul/GPU-table-calculator/README.md

-# Custom GPU UV3 Table Calculator
+# A pretty good UV3 Table Calculator

 ## Please use this **ONLY** as a reference; your actual values may be 5 to 20 mV (for Mariko) or 5 to 50 mV (for Erista) lower than the table indicates due to various factors.

 This script calculates the voltage required for a specific GPU frequency based on a predefined lookup table.
-It is designed specifically for NVIDIA Tegra X1 (Erista) and NVIDIA Tegra X1+ (Mariko) GPUs.
+It’s specifically designed for NVIDIA Tegra X1 (Erista) and NVIDIA Tegra X1+ (Mariko) GPUs.

 ## Disclaimer